cheran99/Azure-Multi-Tier-App/README.md

 pip install mysql-connector-python
 ```

 Open Visual Studio Code and head over to the `Azure-Multi-Tier-App` repository, and then to the `backend` directory.
-Open the `requirements.txt` file and add `mysql-connector` to the list along with its version number.
+Open the `requirements.txt` file and add `mysql-connector-python` to the list along with its version number.
 Once you have done this, save the file.

 Next, open the `app.py` file and add the following codes so it looks something like this:
 ```